SKEF: Exploring Gang Culture, Criminal Exploitation, Vulnerability and Violence

 The Specialist Knowledge and Exchange Forums provide a unique opportunity to share practice experience and specialist skills, that will inform practice and service development.
 These sessions are suitable for social work practitioners, managers and anyone involved in supporting social work practice.

-This session will be presented by David Finnegan, London Metropolitan Police and Simone Nyarko & Kayleigh Broughton, Contextual Safeguarding London Borough of Hackney.
+This session will be presented by David Finnegan, London Metropolitan Police and Simone Nyarko & Kayleigh Broughton, Consultant Social Workers, London Borough of Hackney.

 Participants will learn about the experiences of two agencies in supporting victims that are also perpetrators and together explore: